What is the Grant Writing Process? [in 8 Steps]

 In this first step, the applicant needs to know what they want from a grant.
 They need to be able to answer questions like: "What is their goal?" and "How will they achieve it?"

-The next thing that needs to happen is formulating an idea of how long it might take for those outcomes or milestones to be achieved.
-This information helps funders decide if they should give money and also help with budgeting requirements so funds don't run out too quickly.
+The next thing that needs to happen is how long it might take for those outcomes or milestones.
+This information helps funders decide if they should give money and help with budgeting requirements.

 A good way for applicants who struggle with figuring out their goals is by making a list of questions that correlate with their needs and focus.